pomsky-lang/website/content/docs/language-tour/character-classes.md

 The character class {{<po>}}['a'-'z' 'A'-'Z']{{</po>}} only recognizes Latin characters.
 What should we do instead?
 We should use a
 [Unicode category](https://en.wikipedia.org/wiki/Unicode_character_property#General_Category).
-In this case, `Letter` seems like an obvious candidate. pomsky makes it very easy to use Unicode
+In this case, `Letter` seems like an obvious candidate.
+Pomsky makes it very easy to use Unicode
 categories:

 ```pomsky